Top facebook2xnew Top email2xnew Email us Top search2xnew Basket Login

 We provide a variety of races over the season:

 • Points races: these comprise a series of races with the overall result determined by how well a boat sailed over the series.
 Normally there will be one race per tide lasting 60-90 minutes and normally there will be 2 classes - fast and slow with separate starts and courses.
 We try to make courses interesting but if the wind is strong and/or there is only 1 safety boat we may need to keep the fleet in a more confined area.
-We're running 4 points series in 2024.
-In the "Early Points Series" and "Late Points Series" there will be an additional fleet called "Begin to Race" for those new to racing.
-The course will be shorter, and there may be on-the-water coaching available.

 • Trophy races: these are one-off events where the Trophy result depends on just one race.
 Again we plan races to last 60-90 minutes with as interesting a course as possible